jlhags/jlhags.github.io/content/post/beginning-programming-lesson-02.md

 }
 ```
 ## Comments
 I know this subject wasn't included in the title of this post, but I would be remiss to exclude it.
-If you want (and you should want to) make notes in your code you can do so by including "comments" comments are ignored by Go, so you can add any notes you like.
+If you want (and you should want to) make notes in your code you can do so by including "comments".
+Comments are ignored by Go, so you can add any notes you like.
 To make a single line comment start it with two slashes `//` anything on that line after the slashes will be ignored.
 ## Variables
 Variables are letters/words/symbols that represent a value of some sort.
 Remember in algebra formulas like:
  $$ a = b+c $$
 a,b, and c are all "variables" that represent numbers.
 In programming, variables can represent a lot more that just numbers too.
-What thing a variable represents is referred to as a "type" Lets take a look at some of the main types in Golang.
+What thing a variable represents is referred to as a "type".
+Lets take a look at some of the main types in Golang.
 My most languages will have similar.
 Here are a few of the main types in Golang.
 ### Numbers
 There are different types of numbers in Golang.
 Which one you should choose will depend on your use case.
 Note that depending on how big a number you need, you may have to additional include a large or smaller bit width to the variable.
 For instance if you have a large enough int you will need to set the type to int64, or if it is small and you want to conserve memory use int8.
 Same goes for float.
 #### int, int8, int16, int32, int64